Drowning on Dry Land: The Overlooked Dangers of Dry and Secondary Drowning

 - Recognize the signs of distress, and know what to do if an incident occurs

-Summer may be coming to a close, but since we live in Florida, it will still be perfect swimming weather for months to come, so remember these swimming safety tips for all year long.
+Since we live in Florida, it will still be perfect swimming weather for months to come, so remember these swimming safety tips for all year long.

 The attorneys at Perenich, Caulfield, Avril & Noyes represent those involved in car accidents, motorcycle accidents, bicycle accidents, pedestrian accidents, and other types of personal injury matters.
 Our firm is one of the oldest personal injury law firms in Tampa Bay.
 There are no attorneys’ fees or costs unless we prevail for you.
 Call our office 24 hours a day at 727-796-8282 or simply click here to schedule a free case consultation.